nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     from kmapper import jupyter
     jupyter.display(path_html="newsgroups20.html")

 That’s it!
-If you’re following along in the repository, the screenshot below is the outcome of this process.
-If you’re creating your own file from scratch with these code blocks, go ahead and run the whole kernel (it may take a while due to the clustering and projection), and you should see something like this at the bottom (or, if you prefer, open “newsgroups20” in the web browser):
+If you’re following along in the repository, the screenshot below is the outcome of the process so far.
+If you’re creating your own file from scratch with these code blocks, go ahead and run the whole kernel (it may take a while due to the clustering and projection), and you should see something like this at the bottom.
+Or, if you prefer, you can open `newgroup20.html` in your web browser:

 <div align="center"><img src="../site_files/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text/unmodifiedkm.png"></div>